 HOW TO GERMINATE AND MAKE A BONSAI FROM COMMON MYRTLE ?

 Common Myrtle (Myrtus communis), a symbol of love and peace, is an evergreen shrub.
 It can grow 5 m in height, the shoots are upright and quadrilateral.
-The root system is well developed and can go very deep.
-The leaves are easily elongated ovoid or lanceolate 3 to 5 cm long.
-Because they contain essential oil, they give off a pleasant scent.
+The root system is well developed and can go very deep. the shoots are upright and quadrilateral Because they contain essential oil, they give off a pleasant scent.
 The flowers used to make the fragrances are white, single and up to 2 cm wide.
 They develop dark blue to almost black berries, ripening in November and remaining on the bush until late winter.
 The berries are edible and contain many medicinal ingredients along with the leaves.
 The plant is undemanding, but it requires a lot of heat and a well-drained soil on a limestone base, which means that you can water it with lukewarm tap water.
 It thrives best in direct sunlight, as it can withstand heat and drought.
 The winter cold can hurt it.
 The spring pruning conveys very well, making it the perfect plant for any window sill and therefore a great choice for an indoor bonsai.

 Common Myrtle: Germination and cultivation